fpdevil/PostBlog/README.md

 The base application is created using the `create-react-app` template.

+A working model is available at https://postblog-ui.netlify.app/ for demo.

 ## Libraries
 The following libraries are required which can be installed with `npm install`.